7 Strategies to Avoid Inheritance Tax

 Business Relief investments

 You may be able to conduct Inheritance Tax planning by investing in qualifying shares that attract Business Relief from Inheritance Tax.
 These are legitimate investments that qualify for 100% reduction in Inheritance Tax once the assets have been held for 2 years.
 This could be a useful way for you to avoid Inheritance Tax for the person whose affairs you manage.
-See the section below on Investments for more details.
+See the section below on Investments for more details as the rules are changing from April 2026.

 Inheritance Tax statistics